 Co-working spaces are mostly for freelancers, entrepreneurs and startups; they foster collaboration between members and promote entrepreneurship and diversity.
 Some research showed that startups working from a co-working space had a higher chance of success than those that do not.
 Co-working spaces are very flexible, you can therefore easily change the type of space that you are renting.

-Types of service: Co-working spaces can offer a customizable workplace and storage, meeting/conference rooms, Coffee/snacks, unlimited or limited access, internet, personal mailbox and many more office services.
+Types of service: Co-working spaces can offer a customisable workplace and storage, meeting/conference rooms, coffee/snacks, unlimited or limited access, internet, personal mailbox and many more office services.

 Main price factors